saintsal/saintsal.github.io/_posts/2016-10-30-learn-to-manage-personal-data.md

 And this is why I want to teach you why your personal data is so important.

+# The same broken logic of consumer credit ratings is coming to healthcare, job applications, voting rights and more

 The same broken credit system that works against people is being rebuilt for jobs, insurance and healthcare, voting registration, and is going to unfairly and negatively affect us.

 There are established companies that buy your personal data, convert it into a way for large organisations - including insurance, healthcare and governments - to make decisions about you without you ever knowing.